nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {: .no_toc}

 **Q**: My customer's name includes special characters such as 'Jôse'; how can I add this customer into LoyaltyLift? <br />
 **A**: Currently, LoyaltyLift cannot store a customer’s name with special characters.
-However, one workaround is to add the customer by replacing the special character with a close equivalent, such as 'Jose', and use the `setnotec` command to type his actual name such as `senotec 1 nt/Jôse`.
+However, one workaround is to add the customer by replacing the special character with a close equivalent, such as 'Jose', and use the `setnotec` command to type his actual name, such as `senotec 1 nt/Jôse`.

 **Q**: How do I view a customer's order history in LoyaltyLift? <br />
 **A**: The order history of a customer is available when you view the customer's information in the information panel.
 To do so, you can first use `findc` command to locate the customer, then `viewc` command to display the customer in the information panel.
 The order history is found under the **History** section.

 **Q**: How can I store specific requests from my customer's for an order? <br />
 **A**: Using the `setnoteo` command, you can add information such as special customer requests for that particular order!
-Here is an example  when your customer requests for lesser sugar: `setnoteo 1 nt/less sugar`.
+Here is an example when your customer requests lesser sugar: `setnoteo 1 nt/less sugar`.

+**Q**: The note I have saved for my customer is no longer valid; how do I clear the note for this customer? <br />
+**A**: Assuming the customer is at position 1 in your customer list, you can execute the command `setnotec 1 nt/` to clear the current notes for a customer.

 ### Orders